dmnks/rpm/tests/README.md

 To drop into a shell that replicates the environment of a single test, run:

-    make env
+    make sandbox

 There, you can use the usual commands and variables available in a test, e.g:

     runroot rpm ...
     ls $RPMTEST

-On a Fedora host, you can also manage the `$RPMTEST` tree with DNF from the host using a builtin wrapper, e.g:
+Unlike an actual test, the shell runs in your host filesystem, allowing you to use all your programs normally and manage the contents of `$RPMTEST` like any other directory on the host.
+For example, on Fedora, you can install extra packages into the filesystem like this:

-    dnf install ...
+    dnf install --installroot=$RPMTEST ...

-The `$RPMTEST` tree is persistent across `make env` runs.
-To factory-reset it,
+The `$RPMTEST` filesystem is persistent across `make sandbox` runs.
+To factory reset it, run:
-run:

     make reset

-Any changes made to `$RPMTEST` are stored in the `$SANDBOX` directory.
-You can change these values arbitrarily to create multiple trees.
-To mount/unmount a tree, use the `sandbox` builtin, see `sandbox --help` for details.
+### Handy aliases

+Some common operations have useful aliases defined in `make sandbox`, namely:

+* `rpm` for `runroot rpm`
+* `dnf` for `dnf --installroot=$RPMTEST` (only on Fedora)

+### Managing filesystems

+You can create multiple filesystems from the same image with the `rpmtest` command, e.g:

+    rpmtest umount          # unmount $RPMTEST
+    rpmtest mount mytest    # mount a new "mytest" filesystem at $RPMTEST runroot rpm ...

+Note that the filesystem that's automatically mounted when executing `make sandbox` is named "default".

+For all available options, see the output of the command:

+    rpmtest --help

-## Development container
+### Development container

-To quickly test-drive your RPM checkout in a container, run:

-    make shell
-    rpm ...

-This is just a shorthand for

-    make env
-    runroot_other <shell>

-Where `<shell>` is root's default shell as configured in the image.

-You can also manually run the test suite from this container:

-    ./rpmtests ...

-This is exactly what `make check` does behind the scenes.
-Note that while this will also work in `make env`, it is recommended that you only run the test suite in a container, as discussed above.
+TODO

 ## Extending the image

-To adjust the image to your liking, such as to install your favorite development tools, create an executable script named `mktree.extra` in this directory.
+To adjust the image to your liking, such as to install your favorite development tools, create an executable script named `mktree.extra` in the built `tests` directory.
 It will be automatically run by `mktree`.

 Ideally, `mktree` exports a convenience wrapper to invoke the host's package manager with the necessary flags, such as that defined in `mktree.fedora` for DNF.
 Thus on Fedora, the `mktree.extra` script may be as simple as:

-    #!/bin/bash
+    #!/bin/sh
     dnf install -y ...

 Note that this feature is only meant for the `make shell` use case.
 If the